veerbia/StudySessionApp/README.md

 - As a user, I want to be able to add a new session to my log of sessions
 - As a user, I want to be able to view my overall mastery rate
 - As a user, I want to be able to view a summary of my completed sessions
-- As a user, I want to be able to view my topic efficiency for each study session
+- As a user, I want to be able to view the efficiency of my topic study for each study session